 Buffer overflows seem to be one of the most intractable problems in computer security.
-Despite the research and learned papers on the subject, buffer overflow attacks seem to be as popular – and as successful – as they ever were.
+Despite the research and learned papers on the subject, buffer overflow attacks seem to be as popular – and

 The chaos and destruction a buffer overflow can cause can be disastrous if not dealt with at the earliest opportunity, but systems developers seem hard pressed to build in suitable defences against them.